NNmaki/scrimbacourse/README.md

 I have started to improve my front end developing skills on Scrimba platform.
 This Front End Developer Career Path -course aims to teach participiants into a job-ready frontent developer in less than six months.
 Course includes hundreds of interactive coding challenges with several independently made portfolio projects.

-This repo is for my <em>small excercises</em> for Scrimba course, and there will be separate repositorys for each <em>bigger portfolio projects.</em>
+This repo for Scrimba-team to tracking my progress and for certification purposes at the end of course.
+In this repository I keep my <em>small excercises</em> for Scrimba course, and there will be separate repositorys for each <em>bigger portfolio projects.</em>

 Will update this project as I progress.. 😀